chetan-kamble/best-repo-ever/README.md

 # best-repo-ever
 Trailhead
-This is my first git repository.
+This is my first git repository.Creating the conflict.